Clean Marine – Port River Shoreline Clean-up proudly sponsored by ATCO (2019)

-KESAB is proud to partner with ATCO Australia and the South Australian Community to deliver the Clean Marine – Port River Shoreline Clean-up project.
+KESAB was proud to partner with ATCO Australia and the South Australian Community to deliver the Clean Marine – Port River Shoreline Clean-up project in 2019.
 At the heart of the project is community partnerships project outcomes which will see a reduction in the amount of Marine litter and Roadside litter on the shoreline, banks and roads that lead to the Port River.

-The Clean Marine – Port River Shoreline Clean-up continues the work being done around South Australia by volunteers in protecting the environment.
-Members of the public are invited to participate in this project and are provided with the necessary equipment to carry out this volunteer work.
-If not disposed of correctly, littered items can cause harm in the marine environment.
+The Clean Marine – Port River Shoreline Clean-up continues the work being done around South Australia by volunteers in protecting the environment via the Road Watch-Adopt A Road program.
+Members of the public are invited to participate in this project and are provided with the necessary equipment to carry out this volunteer work on behalf of the Department for Infrastructure and Transport.
+If not disposed of correctly, littered items can cause harm in the environment.

 Community Groups – Many community groups like to participate in environmental care activities.
 Community Service Clubs – Cultural organisations – Church organisations – Friendship Groups – Walking Groups – Youth Groups, just to name a few.